shefeequemohammed/pact-springboot/README.md

  As per my observation, this can be done only or upto version 3.5.10 of pact-jvm-consumer-junit_2.12.
 For higher versions, pacts will be generated in target/pacts folder only.

+ ## pact-contract-verifyer

+ #### Consumer1StudentServiceProviderVerifierTest

+ This test will verify the States present in the Pact file with the provider instance.

+          @State("Check for Specific Student id") // Method will be run before testing interactions that require "with-data" state public void checkForRandomStudent() {
+            System.out.println("Check for Specific Student Contract" );
+          }

+          @State("Check for random Student id") // Method will be run before testing interactions that require "with-data" state public void checkForSpecificStudent() {
+           System.out.println("Check for Student Contract" );
+          }

+         @State("Department Response contract check") // Method will be run before testing interactions that require "with-data" state public void departmentTest() {
+         System.out.println("Department Response contract check");
+          }